xslingcn/xslingcn.github.io/content/posts/open-world-analysis/index.md

 ## Introduction

 ***
-Video games, as a cultural carrier and art form that is being increasingly indispensable in modern entertainment, have gone and are still going through a unique and rich path of development.
+Video games, as a cultural carrier and art form that is being increasingly important in modern entertainment, have gone and are still going through a rapid and unique process of development.
 In the short history of less than a hundred years, a variety of game genres and implementations have emerged.
-And the open-world game, one of which genres are quite popular and of mainstay today, has flourished ever since it was defined, and evolved out of the continuous innovation of the industry and players, along with the birth of many video game classics.
+The open-world game, one of which genres are quite popular and of mainstay today, has flourished ever since it was defined, and evolved out of the continuous innovation of the industry and players, along with the birth of many video game classics.

 ![The roots and development of Open-world games](0001.png)*The roots and development of Open-world games (Codex Gamicus)*